Difference Between Recession and Depression

 The depression is a lengthy and severe drop in economic activity.

-Within economics, depression can be described as a prolonged period of economic contraction that lasted 3 years or longer and results in a GDP Growth fall of at minimum 11%.
+Within economics, depression can be described as a prolonged period of economic contraction that lasts three years or longer and results in a GDP Growth fall of at minimum 11%.

-Depression does not happen every time, it can happen in a gap of years.
-It does not happen in the middle of the economic year like a recession.
+Depression does not happen every time; it can occur in a gap of years.
+It does not occur like a recession in the middle of the financial year.

-Decreasing output in the economy levels are indicators of declining economic activity.
-Depression is the term used when an economy has been in depression for two or maybe more quarters.
+Decreasing output at the economic levels are indicator of declining economic activity.
+Depression is used when an economy has been in depression for two or maybe more quarters.

-The main thing in depression that a region can experience is a decrease in investments of people and companies.
-People lose confidence and people won’t be able to get short-term interest at a low rate.
+The main thing in depression that a region can experience is decreased investments of people and companies.
+People lose confidence, and people won’t be able to get short-term interest at a low rate.

-Every region is connected globally and every market is connected globally.
-During the depression, the market falls and also reflects the global connections.
-The trade is also affected.
+Every region is connected globally, and every market is connected globally.
+During the depression, the market falls and also reflected the global connections.
+Trade is also affected.

-It is a much more severe financial slump than a setback, which is a regular business cycle slowdown in business activity.
+It is a much more severe financial slump than a setback, a regular business cycle slowdown in business activity.

-In a business sector, the depression can hit very hard, as it is connected with the entire world with different aspects.
-The way the economy changes the business also tends to change in its own way.
+In the business sector, the depression can hit very hard, as it is connected with different aspects of the world.
+The way the economy changes, the business also tends to change in its way.

 Main Differences Between Recession and Depression

-1. The main difference that you will find between Recession and depression is the time gap.
-A recession occurs mainly within months or it only lasts for a few months until it has reached better economic growth.
+1. The main difference that you will find between a Recession and a depression is the time gap.
+A recession occurs mainly within months or lasts for a few months until it has reached better economic growth.
 But in a depression, the economic fall can last for several years.

 2. Both the terms differ in the severity of their cause.
-Both the terms have different consequences, as recession can only last for months.
-The interest rate starts to fall, consumers don’t find any interest.
-Depression can have a huge impact and it can cause many changes in society and even in the market too.
-It can ease up the industry works and the trades will be low in work.
+Both the terms have different consequences, as a recession lasts only months.
+The interest rate starts to fall.
+Consumers don’t find any interest.
+Depression can have a huge impact, and it can cause many changes in society and even in the market.
+It can ease up the industry works, and trade will be low.

 3. Recession can happen anytime, as it is still happening in many regions.
-And recession can cause a little problem that can be changed and dealt with.
-But, depression can cause a severe problem that can not be changed within a short period.
-It changes the political view, the social matters, the markets, etc.
+And Recessions can cause a little problem that can be changed and dealt with.
+But, depression can cause a severe problem that can not be changed quickly.
+It changes the political view, social matters, the markets, etc.

 4. The recession does not have a sharp decline in GDP.
 But depression has a sharp GDP decline.
-The GDP falls so quickly in depression that it is very difficult to catch up on.
-While during the recession the GDP can be brought back with an instant increase of supply and service in the market.
+The GDP falls so quickly in depression that it is difficult to catch up.
+While during the recession, the GDP can be brought back with an instant increase in supply and service in the market.

 5. The early recession of 2000 caused an 11% decline in the GDP.
 The greatest depression of all time caused a panic situation for the whole world.
 And it caused a -28% decline in the GDP.